advy99/dotfiles/README.md

 # Tracked files

 - `nvidia_optimus` : personal script to exec arguments under nvidia card - for nvidia hybrid systems.
+- `atom-packages` : txt file with the atom packages i used in Atom (just in case i return to Atom).
 - `.zshrc` : configuration file for zsh.
 - `.vimrc` : configuration file for Vim.
 - `.config/i3/config` : configuration file for i3.